d2l-ai/d2l-en/chapter_convolutional-neural-networks/index.md

 Some clever adaptations of CNNs have also brought them to bear on graph-structured data and in recommender systems.

-First, we will walk through the basic operationgs that comprise the backbone of all modern convolutional networks.
+First, we will walk through the basic operations that comprise the backbone of all modern convolutional networks.
 These include the convolutional layers themselves, nitty-gritty details including padding and stride,